contentful/widget-sdk/docs/guides/code-review.md

 Responding to changes requests and next steps
 ---------------------------------------------

-When changes are requested, remove 'please review' tag, push your changes in a commit with 'fixup' message, and add 'please review' tag again. *Don't rewrite history until PR is approved!*
+When changes are requested, remove 'please review' tag, push your changes in a fixup commit (`git commit --fixup=<parent commit hash>`), and add 'please review' tag again. *Don't rewrite history until PR is approved!*

-After PR is approved by all reviewers, all checks are passing, and there are no conflicts with master, rebase the branch on master, squashing the fixup commits (use `rebase -i master`).
-After that, send it to manual QA by marking the related TP ticket as ready for testing (see [release process][release-process]).
+After PR is approved by all reviewers, all checks are passing, and there are no conflicts with master, clean up the history and squash the fixup commits (`git rebase -i --autosquash origin/master`).
+If there are user-facing changes, you should then send it to manual QA by marking the related TP ticket as ready for testing (see [release process][code-submission]).

 If there are some bugs found, you can push bugfix commits without a code review for a small fix.
 If the fix requires major work, create new `bugfix` PR on your branch, and request a code review on it.